cosmos/cosmos-sdk/docs/run-node/run-node.md

 simd gentx --help
 ```

+You should see blocks come in.

+## Run a Localnet

 Now that everything is set up, you can finally start your node:

 ```bash
 simd start
 ```

-You should see blocks come in.

-## Run a Localnet

-The previous commands allow you to run a single node.
+The previous command allow you to run a single node.
 This is enough for the next section on interacting with this node, but you may wish to run multiple nodes at the same time, and see how consensus happens between them.

-The naive way would be to run the same commands in separate terminal windows.
+The naive way would be to run the same commands again in separate terminal windows.
 This is possible, however in the SDK, we leverage the power of [Docker Compose](https://docs.docker.com/compose/) to run a localnet.
 If you need inspiration on how to set up your own localnet with Docker Compose, you can have a look at the SDK's [`docker-compose.yml`](https://github.com/cosmos/cosmos-sdk/blob/v0.40.0-rc2/docker-compose.yml).

 ## Next {hide}